How to run marketing experiments?

 Sep 1, 2023

 Marketing leaders at fast-growing businesses are constantly searching for new avenues of growth.
 These must contribute to the top line and increase market penetration.
-Most marketers achieve this by coming up with ideas, executing them, and measuring the impact of those ideas via touch-based attribution.
+Most marketers use touch-based attribution to steer this growth work.

-In our previous posts, we've discussed why this approach doesn't find true incremental impact and how Marketing Mix Modeling is a useful method to estimate incrementality.
+In our previous posts, we've discussed why this approach can lead to bad decision making and how Marketing Mix Modeling is a useful method to estimate incrementality.
 However, to find causality or to validate new ideas, MMM isn't enough.
 You need experimentation.

-In this blog post, we'll explore the significance of conducting marketing experiments and provide an overview of the available methods.
-We'll explain why we advocate for geo-lift experiments, as well as the common mistakes to avoid while experimenting.
+In this blog post, we'll explore the importance of conducting marketing experiments and provide an overview of the various methods available.
+We'll explain why we advocate for Geo Testing, as well as the common pitfalls of experimentation and how to avoid them.

 Why run marketing experiments?

-Marketers have three broad options to calculate the return on marketing investment — touch-based attribution, Marketing Mix Modeling, and experimentation.
+Marketers have three broad options to calculate return on marketing investment — Touch-based attribution, Marketing Mix Modeling, and Experimentation.

-Marketing Mix Modeling can estimate incrementality and is a robust alternative to touch-based attribution to measure return on investment.
+Marketing Mix Modeling is able to estimate incrementality and is a robust alternative to touch-based attribution to measure return on investment.
 However, it has one gap.
-It's based on correlation and not causation.
+It’s based on correlation and not causation.

 Controlled experiments are the most scientific way to establish causality.
 In combination with Marketing Mix Modeling, experiments provide a strong foundation to understand and communicate the incremental sales generated through marketing investments.

-A controlled experiment is a scientific test done under controlled conditions, meaning that only certain elements are changed or kept constant to measure the effects of those changes.
+A controlled experiment is a scientific test done under controlled conditions, meaning that only certain elements are changed, while all others are kept constant.
 This is done to reduce the potential for bias or error in the results.
 It also helps to ensure that any changes in the results are due only to the elements that were changed.
-Controlled experiments can be used to test the effectiveness of different treatments or techniques, or to prove or disprove a scientific theory.

 When you have no historical data on a specific channel or strategy, and